sarasm93/traffic-sign-memory/README.md

 ## **Acknowledgements**
 ***
-I want to thank my mentor Antonio Rodriguez for guiding me when building this site, for example helping with the use of data attributes, how to track time and to create options in alert message.
+I want to thank my mentor Antonio Rodriguez for guiding me when building this site, for example helping with the use of data attributes and shuffling, how to track time and to create options in alert message.